-Psychology and Child Development
+Psychology / Criminology / Child Development

 About the course:

-Psychology is a fascinating subject which deals with how your brain works; it is the science of mind.
+Psychology is a fascinating subject which deals with how your brain works; it is the science of the mind.
 The human mind is the most complex machine on Earth and it is the source of all thought and behaviour.

 Psychology lies at the intersection of many other different disciplines, including biology, medicine, linguistics, philosophy, anthropology, sociology, neuroscience and artificial intelligence – elements of which are taught throughout the course.

 We offer Psychology at KS5 (Sixth Form) as a two-year A-Level course forming a part of the Academic Pathway.
 It is a very popular option and we always have at least two groups filled.
 Amongst many topics, in Year 12 students study the origin of Psychology, brain structures and brain scanning methods, social influence (theories of obedience and conformity), attachment, and psychopathology (abnormalities, including OCD, depression and phobia).
 In Year 13, they have a chance to focus on optional units, such as forensic psychology and the psychology of relationships.
 With such a wide variety of psychological issues, we make every effort to allow students to experiment and experience some phenomena on their own.
 The course includes a number of small practical activities, which students always appreciate.
 We also encourage them to conduct their own studies.
 In the past, this has led to some fascinating research projects, e.g. perception of taste when the subject is blindfolded, gender differences in spatial awareness, how wearing glasses changes what people think about you, the effect of different colours of highlighters on memory retention, and others.